Facts of Benito Juárez, Tlaxcala

 The altitude of the town is {ALTITUDE} meters above sea level.

-The total population in the municipality is 6185.
+The male population in the federal entity is 2949.

 Population Map Benito Juárez

-In this town, the number of people aged 3 and older is 5821.
+The number of men aged 3 years and older in the population is 2763.

-The number of women over 2 years old in the population is 3058.
+The number of people over 5 years old in this area is 5589.

-The population of Benito Juárez aged 5 years and over is 5589.
+The male population of Benito Juárez aged 5 and over is 2658 individuals.

 The number of inhabitants over 14 years old is 4355.